Gadeoli/rjs-component-library-themed-extra/README.md

 ## Components

-ImageEditor (React state based) (Not exported) - same from react-canvas-editor with some extra action/tools included by chatgpt.
-There are several problems, multiple are related to bad state control.
+- ImageEditor (React state based) (Not exported) - same from react-canvas-editor with some extra action/tools included by chatgpt.
+There are several problems, multiple are related to bad state control

-CanvasEditor (React ref based) (Not exported) - Most code are from GPT - Canvas editor try to fix ImageEditor react state changes overloads
+- CanvasEditor (React ref based) - Most code are from GPT *This is a 2 shoot to fix ImageEditor bad state control

 ## Sources

 (Don't use the links bellow.
 Search by yourself is always a saffer practice!)
 [source I - npm react-photo-editor](https://www.npmjs.com/package/react-photo-editor) - Base to create photo editor hook
-[source II - ChatGPT](https://chatgpt.com/) - Used to implement multiple function in photo editor hook
+[source II - ChatGPT](https://chatgpt.com/) - Used to implement multiple functions in Editors code

 ## ToDO